-This beautiful breed is known for their intelligence and adaptability.
-Labradoodles are easy to train but should be exposed to formal training to reap lasting benefits.
-They are a loving companion, wonderful with children and thrive on family interaction.
-Their non-shedding coats (in multi-generational dogs) is a huge attraction to those who enjoy having their pets living alongside the family inside the home.
+Labradoodles are a beautiful breed known for their intelligence and adaptability.
+They are easy to train but benefit greatly from formal training to ensure lasting good behavior.
+As loving companions, Labradoodles are wonderful with children and thrive on family interaction.
+Their non-shedding coats, particularly in multi-generational lines, are a major attraction for families who want their pets to live comfortably indoors as part of the household.

-The range of colours is astounding and diverse, giving individuality to each dog.
-From the beautiful blacks whose coats shine in the light through to the reds, chocolates, creams, parti’s and so many other variations.
-Their coats require grooming (clipping) every 8 – 12 weeks, and they should be fully brushed every few days to avoid matts, which can become very painful.
+The range of colours is truly astounding and diverse, giving each dog its own unique individuality.
+From the beautiful blacks whose coats gleam in the light, to the rich reds, chocolates, creams, partis, and many other variations, their beauty is remarkable.
+Their coats require regular grooming, with clipping recommended every 8–12 weeks, and thorough brushing every few days to prevent matting, which can become very painful if left unattended.

 Coats may be fleece, wool or hair.
 Hair coats are shedding coats, and mainly seen in the early generations.
 Fleece coats have a soft wavy appearance and wool coats have a curly appearance.
 Both fleece and wool coats are hypoallergenic.